Luis de Unzaga: Biography

 Unzaga was noted for allowing open trade.
 During the summer of 1776, he secretly helped Patrick Henry and the Americans by privately delivering five tons of gunpowder from the king's stores to Captain George Gibson and Lieutenant Linn of the Virginia Council of Defense.
 The gunpowder was moved up the Mississippi under the protection of the flag of Spain, and was used to thwart British plans to capture Fort Pitt in Pennsylvania.

 Unzaga was the first Spanish official to provide direct military aid to the Continental Army during the American Revolution.
 After repeated requests from New Orleans merchant Oliver Pollock, Unzaga approved the secret transfer of a load of gunpowder up the Mississippi and Ohio rivers to Fort Pitt, where it arrived in May 1777.
 Later, additional supplies were shipped from New Orleans to Philadelphia.
 Pollock provided the vessels for both shipments.

 From June 17, 1777, to December 10, 1782, Unzaga served as Captain General of Venezuela.
 In 1783 he became governor of Cuba, where one of his first actions was ordering a halt to the unrestrained cutting of cedar trees.
 As Governor of Cuba and Captain General of Havana, a position he would hold until 1785, in April 1783 he received Prince William of the United Kingdom, the future King William IV, with whom he reached preliminary agreements for the Treaty of Paris (1783).
 Later he continued to attend to the requests for help from George Washington and Robert Morris to finally achieve the birth of the United States of America.
 After his retirement, he returned to his native Málaga, where he occupied as Lieutenant General the General Command of the coasts of Granada.
 Their residences would serve as the consular agency of the United States of America in Málaga after the port of Málaga started free trade with the United States of America.

+Legacy

+In 2023, the Spanish postal service, Correos, issued a postage stamp honoring Unzaga.